Katherine Fortier

-Katherine Fortier is orginally from Canada and obtained her Bachelor’s degree in Psychology with First Class Honours at St. Mary’s University in Halifax, and went on to complete a Master’s degree in Child & Educational Psychology from the University of Waterloo, specialising in Play Therapy and Psycho-educational Assessment.
+Katherine Fortier is originally from Canada and obtained her Bachelor’s degree in Psychology with First Class Honours at St. Mary’s University in Halifax, and went on to complete a Master’s degree in Child & Educational Psychology from the University of Waterloo, specialising in Play Therapy and Psycho-educational Assessment.

 Her career has included positions for school boards, a children’s mental health care centre, as well as serving on a multi-disciplinary team providing specialist services to children in remote northern communities.